cjsindt/Tortilla/README.md

 # Progress Updates

+## Mar 30 - April 13

+I finished up the instructions and finally tried out the interpreter.
+It doesn't work :).
+I have some debugging to do.

+- Instructions code
+- Display code
+- Tick system

 ## Mar 9 - Mar 30

 I decided to work on the display code first so I could try and see my progress as I worked.
 I started by setting an array of Rectangles of 64x32 to match the size of the CHIP8 screen.
 The actual display is 640x320, so mapping the pixels to the screen is a simple 1:10 ratio.